nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add contact
+1. User requests to add contact.
-2. User inputs the contact details
+2. User inputs the contact details.
-3. User requests to add the contact
-4. Medicontact adds the contact
+3. MediContact adds the contact.

     Use case ends.

 **Extensions**

 * 2a.
-Necessary field is missing
+Necessary field is missing.
     * 2a1.
-Medicontact shows an error message indicating which field is missing
+MediContact shows an error message indicating which field is missing.
-    * 2a2.

       Use case ends.

 * 2b.
-Wrong format in input
+Wrong format in input.

-    * 2b1.Medicontact shows an error message specifying the incorrect format.
+    * 2b1.MediContact shows an error message specifying the incorrect format.
-    * 2b2.

       Use case ends.

 **Use case: Delete a person**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AddressBook shows a list of persons
+2. MediContact shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
+4. MediContact requests for confirmation.
+5. User confirms to delete.
-4. AddressBook deletes the person
+6. MediContact deletes the person.

     Use case ends.